SoFi Robo-Advisor Review

 SoFi Automated Investing Review Wrap Up

-SoFi Invest could be an excellent choice for new and small investors.
+The SoFi Invest robo-advisor could be an excellent choice for new and small investors.
 You can open up an account with as little as $1.
 The $0 account management fees are also beneficial for all investor—small or large alike.

 SoFi also offers social events in large communities.
 Especially enticing for younger investors is the opportunity to chat with career counselors.
 Ellevest is the only other robo-advisor with this benefit.

 Larger more seasoned investors may want to look elsewhere.
 While free account management is certainly appealing, the platform currently does not offer tax loss harvesting.
 This will be a decided disadvantage for investors with large positions in taxable investments.

 As mentioned in this review, SoFi is also a P2P lending powerhouse.
 Since student loan refinances are SoFi’s specialty, this could be the perfect robo-advisor for recent college graduates with student loans they want to refinance, and who are looking to begin investing.
 Additionally, existing SoFi clients seeking a robo advisor might take a look.